Sultan Haitham City

 Sultan Haitham City is a planned community in Seeb, Oman.
-The city is planned on an area of 14.8 million m2.
+The city is planned on an area of 14.8 square kilometers.

 Geography

 Location

-Sultan Haitham City is located in Seeb governorate on an area of 14 million square meters, accommodating 100,000 people, 20,000 residential units, 2.9 million square meters of green spaces, and 19 integrated neighborhoods (detached villas/semi-detached villas/townhouses/apartments).
+Sultan Haitham City is located in Seeb governorate on an area of 14.8 square kilometers, accommodating 100,000 people, 20,000 residential units, 2.9 square kilometers of green spaces, and 19 integrated neighborhoods (detached villas/semi-detached villas/townhouses/apartments).

 Population

 The city is planned to accommodate 100,000 people with 20,000 housing units.

 The plan

 The main plan of the Smart Future City in Seeb offers an opportunity to develop a model that sets new standards in building sustainable cities while keeping pace with the requirements and aspirations of modern life for young people, as it consists of: